jmolivas/faster-and-smarter-development-with-drupal-console/README.md

-# Speeding up Drupal 8 development using Drupal Console - slide deck
+# Faster and Smarter Development with Drupal Console - slide deck